ttboma/practice-leetcode-rs/README.md

 This repository is a Rust library crate that offers a diverse collection of solutions to various LeetCode problems.
 By engaging with this project, you will gain practical experience in several key areas:

-- **Version Control with Git**: Learn to use Git for version control and integrate the [pre-commit](https://pre-commit.com/) framework for managing multi-language code quality hooks.
-You'll also explore [Git hooks](https://git-scm.com/book/zh-tw/v2/Customizing-Git-Git-Hooks) to automate tasks in your Rust project.

-- **Unit Testing in Rust**: Utilize Rust's built-in testing features to create and run unit tests, ensuring your code performs as expected and adheres to quality standards.

-- **Parser Development with Nom**: Develop a parser using the [nom](https://docs.rs/nom/latest/nom/) library, which provides powerful tools for building efficient parsers in Rust.
+- **Toolchains, Package Managers, Build Tools, and Cross-Platform Development**:
+  - **Toolchains**: Familiarize yourself with the toolchain for each programming language, including its compilers, interpreters, and build systems.
+  - **Build Tools**: Leverage tools like Make, CMake, Cargo (for Rust), and others to automate the build and testing processes efficiently.
+  - **Cross-Platform Development**: Ensure your code is compatible with various operating systems (Windows, macOS, Linux) by addressing platform-specific issues and dependencies.
+  - **Development Environment**: Configure and optimize your development setup to enhance efficiency and productivity.
+  - **Package Management**: Utilize package managers such as npm (for JavaScript), Cargo (for Rust), and pip (for Python) to manage dependencies and simplify development tasks.
+  - **Package Creation and Distribution**: Learn how to create, publish, and manage packages or libraries for reuse and distribution.

-- **Library and Binary Creation**: Create and manage a Rust library crate, as well as develop a binary for console applications located in the `bin` folder.
+- **Library and Binary Development**: Develop and oversee a Rust library crate, along with a binary for console applications stored in the `bin` directory.
+We use the [clap](https://docs.rs/clap/latest/clap/) library for command-line argument parsing and the [nom](https://docs.rs/nom/latest/nom/) library for input parsing.

+- **Utilize Git and Git Hooks**: Gain proficiency in Git for version control and explore [Git hooks](https://git-scm.com/book/zh-tw/v2/Customizing-Git-Git-Hooks) to automate tasks within your Rust project.
+Use the [pre-commit](https://pre-commit.com/) framework to handle code quality hooks across various languages.

 - **IDE Utilization with VSCode**: Leverage Visual Studio Code (VSCode) to streamline the development and debugging process for your Rust projects, including setting up and using Rust-specific extensions.

+- **Unit Testing**: Utilize Rust's built-in testing features to create and run unit tests, ensuring your code performs as expected and adheres to quality standards.

 - **Data Structures and Algorithms**: Deepen your understanding of data structures and algorithms by implementing them in Rust, enhancing both your problem-solving skills and your proficiency in the language.